Climate change and poverty: Regional effects

 Regional effects from global climate change varies from country to country.
 Many countries have different approaches to how they adapt to global climate change versus others.
 Bigger countries with more resources do not react the same as a country with less resources to use.
 Urgency to fix the problem is not present until the effect of global climate change is felt directly.
 Bangladesh is just one of the many examples of people being affected because they are not properly prepared to face global climate.
 Workers in the agriculture field in these countries specifically are effected more than others but the extent to how much each agriculture worker is effected varies from region to region.

 A country that exemplifies the inequality that is created due to varying affects in different regions by climate change is Nigeria.
-Nigeria is a country that mainly relies on oil as its main money generator, but is being affected by climate change and affecting the lower class workers such as farmers in their every day life.
+Nigeria is a country that mainly relies on oil as its main money generator, but is being affected by climate change and affecting the lower class workers such as farmers in their everyday life.
 Lack of climate change information along with overprice land cost and government irresponsibleness towards climate change adaption continues to constrain farmers in Nigeria.
 A country supported by agricultural would take more action in order to combat climate change.
 Its economic value would be too high not to put more effort into fighting climate change.
-Since it’s not a priority for the wealthier class in Nigeria, lower class people directly suffer the effects of climate change in Nigeria more.
+Since it's not a priority for the wealthier class in Nigeria, lower-class people directly suffer the effects of climate change in Nigeria more.

 Nigeria along with the rest of Africa is in danger of being affected by climate change the most.
 According to author Ignatius A. Madu research, the IPCC has declared Africa a high vulnerable area based on its high exposure, and lack of adaptability to global climate change.(IPCC 2007) It will effect the economy as well as social system in Africa if it is not addressed the way it should be.
 A country with so many natural resources such as Africa will lose those resources over time and will be effected harder than most regions of the world if climate change is not addressed with urgency.